Is it not true that Melbourne’s best cocktails are always hidden and almost always found on the other end of a flight of stairs?

 Address: 13 Heffernan Ln, Melbourne

-Located in an alleyway in Chinatown, this unexpected laneway bar has been made infinitely more Melbourne by the addition of an upstairs bar last year.
+This unexpected laneway bar has been made infinitely more Melbourne by the addition of an upstairs bar last year.
+If you’re looking for a bar in Chinatown to have a good times in, this is the perfect spot for you.

 Downstairs, in the small red-brick bar, you can still enjoy the classic cocktails we’ve grown to love but upstairs you can now enjoy a light, bright rooftop bar where the star of the show is gin.